ByThePowerOfScience/Blog/OOP_is_just_spicy_FP.md

 # Preliminary Info

-The core of OOP is the idea of solely interacting with data through an "interface": a set of behaviors that "constitute" that object's operations.
+The core of OOP is the idea of solely interacting with data through an "interface": a set of behaviors that "constitute" that object's operations. (not the keyword)

 Basically, instead of manually doing things to the data in the box, you:
 1. Seal the box,